Cybersecurity Glossary of Terms

 Critical Security Controls for Effective Cyber Defense are the 20 controls are based on the latest information about common attacks and reflect the combined knowledge of commercial forensics experts, individual penetration testers and contributors from U.S. government agencies.

-Control Objectives for Information and Related Technologies - a framework created by the ISACA for IT governance and management.
+Control Objectives for Information and Related Technologies - a framework created by the Information Systems Audit and Control Association for IT governance and management.

 Controlled Unclassified Information